-Base #EntreNous derives from the interesting history of The Society of Humanitarianism (Maatschappij van Weldadigheid).
+Base camp Entre Nous derived from the interesting history of The Society of Humanitarianism (Maatschappij van Weldadigheid).
 It was a Dutch private organization set up in 1818 by general Johannes van den Bosch.
 This utopian initiative aimed to help the poor families in the aftermath of the Napoleonic French occupation by granting them farming land.
 From the whole of the Netherlands people were sent to Drenthe in order to get a better life.
 The experiment eventually lost its public support but it served as a model for the current welfare state.
-Today Dutch politicians argue that our model is also no longer efficient and too expensive, a clear alternative besides privatization of parts seems missing.
+Today Dutch politicians argue that this model is also no longer efficient and too expensive, a clear alternative besides privatization of parts seems missing.

-Base #EntreNous is a temporary laboratory, a test colony where the search for new sustainable possibilities for our welfare state is leading.
-It functions as an humanitarian military base where during a period of one month (instead of soldiers) several artists will be living and working.
-These craftsmen are residing today at the periphery of our society, lacking a clear market for their specific expertise.
-Therefore it is urgent to provide them the infrastructure in exchange for their craftsmanship and to activate their potential.
+Base camp Entre Nous was a temporary laboratory, a test colony where the search for new sustainable possibilities for the Dutch welfare state was leading.
+It functioned as an humanitarian military base where during a period of one month (instead of soldiers) twelve artists were living and working.
+These craftsmen are residing at the periphery of our society, lacking a clear market for their specific expertise.
+Therefore it is urgent to provide them infrastructure in exchange for their craftsmanship and to activate their potential.

-Base #EntreNous follows the concept of #theorganisation and is meant to provide a real expirimental and collaborative space that stimulates informal exchange of human knowledge and resources to serve society.
-Its level of success is highly depending on the effort and generosity of all the 'shareholders' that help to realize and visualize the outcome of this art project.
+Base camp Entre Nous followed the concept of #theorganisation and provided a real experimental and collaborative space that stimulated out of the box thinking and informal exchange of knowledge and resources to serve society as a whole.
+Its level of success was highly depending on the effort and generosity of all the 'shareholders' that helped to realize and visualize the outcome of this art project.